MarsIfeanyi/ERC20Token-From-Scratch-Web3Bridge/README.md

 - Line by Line Explanation of the Codebase of the Built ERC-20 Token

 - Deploying, Testing the ERC-20 Token with Remix IDE

+## Disclaimer

+The code in this codebase is not audited yet and hence should be used for practice and educational purposes only, DO NOT USE IT FOR PRODUCTION.

+For production ready code, you can use some already audited libraries like [OpenZeppelin](https://www.openzeppelin.com/contracts) or [Solmate](https://github.com/transmissions11/solmate)

+- Video on how to create an ERC-20 Token using OpenZeppelin

 ## Contributing